 Happy Mother's Day

 Welcome to another day in my life.
-Today is Sunday and Mother's Day!
+Today is Sunday and it is also Mother's Day!
 So first of all, I would like to wish my Mom and all the mothers reading this a very Happy Mother's Day!

 I wish I could call my Mom today.
 I wish I could have sent her favorite pink roses.
 I wish I could have sent her the chocolates she loved.
 But I can't....